bibigone/k4a.net/README.md

 * Library **K4AdotNet** is compiled against **.NET Standard 2.0** and **.NET Framework 4.6.1** target frameworks
   * This makes it compatible with **.NET Core 2.0** and later, **.NET Framework 4.6.1** and later, **Unity 2018.1** and later, etc.
   * See https://docs.microsoft.com/en-us/dotnet/standard/net-standard for details
 * Clean API, which is close to C/C++ native API from [Azure Kinect Sensor SDK](https://docs.microsoft.com/en-us/azure/Kinect-dk/sensor-sdk-download) and [Azure Kinect Body Tracking SDK](https://docs.microsoft.com/en-us/azure/Kinect-dk/body-sdk-download).
-Plus useful helper methods, additional checks and meaningful exceptions.
+* Plus useful helper methods, additional checks and meaningful exceptions.
 * No additional dependencies
   * Except dependencies on native libraries (DLLs) from [Azure Kinect Sensor SDK](https://docs.microsoft.com/en-us/azure/Kinect-dk/sensor-sdk-download) and [Azure Kinect Body Tracking SDK](https://docs.microsoft.com/en-us/azure/Kinect-dk/body-sdk-download)
   * Native libraries from [Azure Kinect Sensor SDK](https://docs.microsoft.com/en-us/azure/Kinect-dk/sensor-sdk-download) are included to repository(see `externals` directory) and [NuGet package](https://www.nuget.org/packages/K4AdotNet)
   * But native libraries from [Azure Kinect Body Tracking SDK](https://docs.microsoft.com/en-us/azure/Kinect-dk/body-sdk-download) are *not* included to repository.
 It is recommended to install [Azure Kinect Body Tracking SDK](https://docs.microsoft.com/en-us/azure/Kinect-dk/body-sdk-download) separately.
 For details see below
-* Plenty of powerful samples
+* Plenty of powerful samples:
   * for .NET Core
   * for WPF
   * for Unity
   * and even more samples will be available soon (stay tuned)
 * Well documented
-* Unit-tested
+* Unit-tested (more tests are awaited)
 * Potentially multi-platform (Windows, Linux)
   * But currently tested only under Windows
   * And most of samples are written using WPF